LC-SAC: Lyapunov-Constrained Soft Actor-Critic via Koopman Operator Theory for Trajectory Tracking and Stabilization: Experimental Setup

+\textbf{Compared Algorithms}: We compare four agents sharing the same SAC backbone: \begin{itemize} \item \textbf{SAC} (unconstrained baseline): vanilla Soft Actor-Critic. \item \textbf{LC-SAC} (proposed): SAC augmented with a Lagrangian CLF constraint whose violations are aggregated via CVaR at quantile $q{=}0.75$ (top $25\%$ worst-case violations).
+The constraint weight $\lambda$ is linearly ramped in over the first $N_{\text{ramp}}$ gradient updates. \item \textbf{LC-SAC-Mean} (ablation): replaces the CVaR tail aggregation with a batch mean and removes the ramp-in schedule.
+This isolates the effect of worst-case violation targeting. \item \textbf{Lyap-RS-SAC} (ablation): removes the hard Lagrangian constraint entirely and instead shapes the reward using the CLF as a Lyapunov potential following the potential-based reward shaping framework of Ng et al.~\cite{ng1999policy}: $r_{\text{shaped}} = r + w\big(V(z_t) - \gamma V(z_{t+1})\big)$ with auto-calibrated $w$.
+This isolates the effect of constraint enforcement versus reward shaping. \end{itemize}

-\textbf{Model Approximation via PyKoopman}: The control-affine linear model required for the Lyapunov constraint was learned using the PyKoopman library \cite{pan2023pykoopman}, a Python package for data-driven approximation of the Koopman operator.
-We collected a dataset $\mathcal{D}_{edmd}$ consisting of $17,000$ state transitions $(e_k, u_k, e_{k+1})$.
-Trajectories were generated using a baseline PID controller with added Gaussian exploration noise to ensure sufficient excitation of the state space.
-We employed a dictionary of observables $\Psi(e)$ consisting of the state variables themselves concatenated with Radial Basis Functions (RBFs) to capture nonlinearities.
-The centers of RBFs were determined via k-means clustering on $\mathcal{D}_{edmd}$.
-The finite-dimensional approximation of the Koopman operator was computed using the EDMD method with Tikhonov regularization ($\lambda = 10^{-5}$) to prevent overfitting,
+\textbf{EDMD Model and CLF Construction}: The control-affine linear model required for the Lyapunov constraint was learned using the PyKoopman library \cite{pan2023pykoopman}.
+Trajectories were generated using a baseline PID controller with added Gaussian exploration noise.
+The observable dictionary concatenates the state variables with Radial Basis Functions (RBFs); RBF centers are determined via $k$-means clustering on the collected data.
+The lifting dimensions per task are: cartpole~$7$, 2D-quad-stab~$9$, 2D-quad-track~$22$, 3D-quad (both)~$17$.

-The resulting system matrices $(A, B)$ in the lifted space were validated by comparing the multi-step prediction error against the ground truth safe-control-gym 2D quadrotor environment. \\

-\textbf{Lyapunov-constrained SAC and baseline SAC}: Both the baseline Soft Actor-Critic (SAC) and the proposed LC-SAC were implemented using the PyTorch \cite{paszke2019pytorch} deep learning framework.
-Actor ($\pi_\phi$): A Multi-Layer Perceptron (MLP) with two hidden layers of $128$ units each and ReLU activation.
-The output layer uses a Tanh activation to map actions to the valid range $[-1, 1]$.
-Critic ($Q_\theta$): A dual-head MLP architecture (Clipped Double-Q Learning) with similar dimensions to the actor.
-The networks were optimized using Adam.
-The temperature parameter $\alpha$ was automatically tuned to maintain a target entropy of $\bar{\mathcal{H}} = - \dim(\mathcal{A})$.
-Lyapunov Constraint: The closed-form CLF matrix $P$ was computed offline using the \verb|scipy.linalg.solve_discrete_are| \cite{kao2020automatic} solver based on the EDMD matrices.
-The decay rate $\eta$ was set to $0.1$.